 -

 Customize Event Detection: Samsara automatically applies recommend settings based on the detected vehicle type.
-To customize the vehicle type and harsh event thresholds, see Configure Harsh Event Settings.
+To customize the vehicle type and configure detection sensitivity for harsh acceleration, braking, and turning thresholds, see Configure Harsh Event Settings.

 -